-I am lead developer for our data platform, which underpins large medical trials plus R&D contracts with leading pharmaceutical firms.
-As well as advising on cloud migration for the company’s machine-learning workloads, I help our growing data & analysis teams to learn effective Python and software best practices.
-We use Agile methods with fortnight-long sprints (until recently I was also acting as stand-in product owner).
+I worked as lead developer for Owlstone’s data platform, which underpins large medical trials plus R&D contracts with leading pharmaceutical firms.
+As well as advising on cloud migration for the company’s machine-learning workloads, I helped a growing data & analysis teams to learn effective Python and software best practices.
+We used Agile methods with fortnight-long sprints (for a time I was also acting as stand-in product owner).
 Originally I was hired to establish the company's online presence.
-We established a successful lead generation team and have embraced marketing automation, helping Owlstone’s journey to profitability.
+We set up a successful lead generation team and embraced marketing automation during Owlstone’s journey to profitability.

 Owlstone Medical is developing non-intrusive diagnostics for disease, based on the company’s unique chemical detector.
-We perform clinical trials and commercial R&D contracts, including the world’s largest breath-based study for early cancer detection.
-I am lead developer for the data platform handling our patient data and controlling sample logistics.
+Owlstone perform clinical trials and commercial R&D contracts, including the world’s largest breath-based study for early cancer detection.
+I was lead developer for the data platform handling patient data and controlling sample logistics.

 I was originally recruited in a part-time role to lead Owlstone’s push to sell their chemical sensors and analysers online.
 Owlstone compete against, sell to and partner with $multi-billion firms, and we successfully generated sales through website traffic (content marketing, remarketing, paid ads and organic/SEO), online lead generation tools, and via focused campaigns on industry websites.
 My integration of Marketo (marketing automation) and oLark (online chat) led to a nomination for the final of Marketo’s Innovation Award in 2011, and I presented at several Marketo UK users’ group meetings.

 I pioneered the adoption of open source operating systems (Debian) which enabled the network connectivity of newer, online instrumentation.
-Internally, I lead by example and encourage the uptake of new development practices and tools, such as Python and git, code review and TDD.
+Internally, I led by example and encouraged the uptake of new development practices and tools, such as Python and git, code review and TDD.

 Key technologies: Python, Django, Django REST Framework, PostgreSQL, Ansible, nginx, angularjs, Docker, git, ubuntu/*nix, Amazon Web Services.